Sunday, June 29, 2008

 Videos and Links

-Here is a video of Julia Child and Beatrice Ojakangas making Danish Bread and a useful video about how to braid the dough.
+Here is a useful video about how to braid the dough.
 As usual, Joe Pastry provides lots of good information about laminated dough.

 Recipe for Danish Dough